 -In June 2022, a hiker on the Glacier Basin Trail reported seeing a wolverine in the basin near the Glacier Basin Campground area before 8 am.
 This was in late June, when snow still covered almost the entire trail and very few people were around.
 The hiker said the animal approached very close to him (within 25 feet) and he had to scare it away, which if true would be unusual wolverine behavior.
 Glacier Basin is in the general vicinity of Summerland Camp – both are located on the Sunrise Visitor Center side of the park.

 -In early July 2022, a hiker captured video of a wolverine running around on the snow and rocks near the Pebble Creek Trail.
-This is significant because it’s the only report of a sighting on the Paradise side of the park.
+This was only the second report of a sighting I could find on the Paradise side of the park.

 Hey @MountRainierNPS: Whoever assembles your marmots up at Paradise is clearly disregarding the instruction manual.
 Take a look at this off-brand model I saw this morning up by Pebble Creek! pic.twitter.com/cXqMQTafT4— MattHagen (@MattHagen) July 9, 2022

 That makes sense, since late July, August, and September are the months with the hottest temperatures, least amount of snow, and largest number of trail hikers.
-Wolverine prefer solitude and snowy areas, so they avoid popular trails during summer.
+Wolverine prefer solitude and snowy areas, and would be expected to avoid popular trails during summer.

 Most sightings also occurred early in the morning, which is when animals tend to be most active.
 The hike to Panhandle takes 3-4 hours, so if you start at 9 am, by the time you reach the Gap, it will be after 12 pm, and chances are you won’t see much wildlife of any kind.